Open-wheel car: History

 Formula One cars have almost exclusively used the open-wheel design throughout the history of the championship.
-The only notable exception was the "Monza body" variation of the Mercedes-Benz W196 racer of 1954-55, which covered the wheels with bodywork for aerodynamic reasons.
+The only notable exception was the "Monza body" variation of the Mercedes-Benz W196 racer of 1954–55, which covered the wheels with bodywork for aerodynamic reasons.
 Modern Formula One regulations mandate the open-wheel configuration.

 Design

 A typical open-wheeler has a minimal cockpit, sufficient only to enclose the driver's body, with the head exposed to the air.
 In the Whelen Modified Tour and other short track modified series, the driver's head is contained in the car.
-In modern cars, the engine is often located directly behind the driver and drives the rear wheels; except in asphalt modified cars, such as the Whelen Modified Tour, where the engine is in front of the driver.
 Depending on the rules of the class, many types of open-wheelers have wings at the front and rear of the vehicle, as well as a very low and virtually flat undertray that helps achieve additional aerodynamic downforce pushing the car onto the road.
-While many other categories of racing cars produce downforce, the top categories of open-wheel racing cars (particularly Formula One and Indycar) produce far more downforce relative to their mass than any other racing category, allowing much higher corner speeds on comparable tracks.
+While many other categories of racing cars produce downforce, the top categories of open-wheel racing cars (particularly Formula One and IndyCar) produce far more downforce relative to their mass than any other racing category, allowing much higher corner speeds on comparable tracks.
+However, this is not always the case; some open-wheel categories raced primarily as development or amateur categories, such as Formula Ford or Formula Vee, do not permit the use of wings or ground effect aerodynamics.

+Virtually all modern open-wheelers have a mid-engined configuration with the engine between the driver and the rear axle line.
+While most early Formula One cars had a front-engined layout, the mid-engined Cooper T12 appeared in Formula One in the second-ever race in 1950.
+In 1958, a later mid-engined Cooper car won its first race and in 1959, Jack Brabham won the first championship in a mid-engined car.
+Every championship since has been won by a mid-engined car, and the vast majority of racing open-wheeler designs have followed this pattern.
+Notable modern exceptions include asphalt modified cars, such as the Whelen Modified Tour, and the Caterham Seven and its many imitators.